Skip to main

 University-wide Navigation

-• Students applying to the Master of Health Administration program must submit a primary application (for the College of Public Health) and a supplemental application (for the University of Kentucky).
+• Primary Application: Students applying to the Master of Health Administration program must submit a primary application (for the College of Public Health).
+This is the only application needed until an admissions decision is made.

 Admission Requirements